Sears Canada says it is seeking court protection

-TORONTO (AP) — Sears Canada said Thursday it is seeking court protection from its creditors in order to restructure its business.
+TORONTO (AP) — Sears Canada Inc. said Thursday it plans to close 59 locations across Canada and cut approximately 2,900 jobs under a court-supervised restructuring.

-The retailer, a separate, publicly traded company that was spun off from Sears Holdings in 2012, has piled up losses and seen its stock nosedive, losing more than 80 percent of its value in the last year.
+The struggling retailer, a separate, publicly traded company that was spun off from Sears Holdings in 2012, said it will close 20 full-line locations, plus 15 Sears Home stores, 10 Sears Outlet stores and 14 Sears Hometown locations.

-Just last week, the company warned there was “significant doubt” about its future and that it could be sold or restructured.
-Sears Canada said then that cash and forecast cash flows from operations are not expected to be sufficient to meet its obligations over the next 12 months.
+The announcement came after the company was granted temporary court protection from creditors under Ontario’s Companies’ Creditors Arrangement Act this morning.

-Sears Canada said Thursday it has applied to the Ontario Superior Court of Justice for protection under the Companies’ Creditors Arrangement, a Canadian law that gives businesses a chance to operate under court supervision while working out a plan with bondholders, landlords, suppliers and other creditors.
+Under the plan, Sears Canada has been authorized by the Ontario Superior Court of Justice to obtain up to $450 million Canadian (US$340 million) in financing to maintain operations throughout the restructuring.

 Most Read Stories